rauhersu/konvertjson/README.md

 ### Acknowledgements

-This project is a derivative of the [CMake Tutorial](https://cmake.org/cmake-tutorial/), and the [cmake-project-template](https://github.com/kigster/cmake-project-template).
+This project uses the [CMake Tutorial](https://cmake.org/cmake-tutorial/), and the [cmake-project-template](https://github.com/kigster/cmake-project-template).